University of Technology of Compiègne: Campus

 UTC's 6 ha campus is part of the city of Compiègne, 80 km north of Paris, and overlooks the Oise River with a blend of traditional and modern architecture.
 The university is one among a small group of French technological universities which tend to be primarily devoted to the instruction of technical arts and sciences.

 Faculty

+There are more than 28 300 UTC alumni (in 2024).